20 Hard Truths About Penis Size

 3. Extra large penises are a very, very small minority.

-Only 9 percent of men have a penis clocking in at longer than 7 inches.
-If you have a 7-incher, the percentage of the population with a smaller penis than you is a whopping 91.3276667638%.
-If it’s over 8 inches, your penis is more sizable than 99.4963792682% of people on planet earth.
-Go you!
+Only nine percent of men have a penis clocking in at longer than seven inches.
+If you have a seven-incher, the percentage of the population with a smaller penis than you is a whopping 91.3276667638 percent.
+If it’s bigger than eight inches, your penis is more sizable than 99.4963792682 percent of people on planet earth.
+As far as penis comparisons go, you should be proud of being in this top-tier penis size percentile!

 4. Women have a preference for larger than average penises.

 Researchers from the University of California and the University of New Mexico gave women 33 different-sized 3D penis models that were made of rigid, odorless, blue plastic to choose from.
-Then, they asked the 75 female study participants aged 18-65 to choose the model which represented their preferred penis size in a long-term partner.
+Then, they asked the 75 female study participants aged 18 to 65 to choose the model which represented their preferred penis size in a long-term partner.

 The average response was 6.3 inches (16cm) in length and 4.8 inches (12.2cm) around.
 Interestingly, for a one-time sexual experience, the average plastic penis the women chose was slightly larger at 6.4 inches (16.3 cm) long and 5.0 inches (12.7cm) in circumference.